 Example: Gordana is in receipt of YA and is being income managed under the Disengaged Youth Measure.
 She changes her study hours and goes from part-time study to full-time study.
 As she is now a full-time student, she will no longer be subject to the Disengaged Youth Measure of income management.

 Gordana decides to volunteer for income management as she has found it a helpful tool to manage her money.
-She enters into a VIM agreement.
+She contacts Centrelink to enter into a VIM agreement.